 While care has been taken in the drafting of these clauses, neither The Chancery Lane Project nor any of its contributors owe a duty of care to any party in relation to their preparation and do not accept any liability for any errors or omissions, nor for any loss incurred by any person relying on or using these clauses or any other person.
 Users should use their own professional judgement in the application of these clauses to any particular circumstance or jurisdiction or seek independent legal advice.

-AA 2020 means the Agriculture Act 2020 and implementing acts and laws and all subordinate legislation, guidance and codes of practice made from time to time under them and any similar replacement or similar additional conditions, requirements and standards and all legislation, guidance and codes of practice made from time to time under them by the UK government or any devolved authority applicable to the Property.
+AA 2020 means the Agriculture Act 2020 and implementing acts and laws and all subordinate legislation, guidance and codes of practice made periodically under them and any similar replacement or similar additional conditions, requirements and standards and all legislation, guidance and codes of practice made from periodically under them by the UK government or any devolved authority applicable to the Property.

-Biodiversity Objectives means to manage the Property in a way that maintains and, where possible, improves the ecological health and diversity of the Property in accordance with the known historical biodiversity of the Property, including the conservation of ecosystems and natural habitats and the maintenance and recovery of viable populations of species in their natural surroundings and, in the case of domesticated or cultivated species, their continued existence and in particular matters set out in Schedule 1.
+Biodiversity Objectives means to manage the Property in a way that maintains and, where possible, improves the ecological health and diversity of the Property in accordance with the known historical biodiversity of the Property.
+This includes:

 Carbon Sink Capacity means the ability of natural reservoirs including (without prejudice to the generality) hedgerows, woodlands, wetlands, peatlands and soils to absorb more carbon than they emit.

-Climate Benefits means any environmental benefit including any increase of Carbon Sequestration and/ or the promotion of Carbon Sink Capacity as set out in Schedule 2.
+Climate Benefits means any environmental benefit including any increase of Carbon Sequestration and/ or the promotion of Carbon Sink Capacity as set out in Schedule 2 (Climate Benefits).

-[Conservation Land means land on the Property designated to be managed exclusively or returned to its natural state [Drafting note: parties could amend this to manage such land in accordance with an agreed management plan] in order to achieve the Biodiversity Objectives [and identified coloured [ ] on the Plan].
+[Conservation Land means land on the Property designated to be managed exclusively or returned to its natural state in order to achieve the Biodiversity Objectives [and identified coloured [●] on the Plan].
+[Drafting note: Parties could amend this to manage such land in accordance with an agreed management plan.]

-Cross Compliance Conditions means the statutory management requirements and the standards for good agricultural and environmental condition of land listed in Regulation (EU) 1306/2013 and all associated delegated and implementing acts and laws and all subordinate legislation, guidance and codes of practice made from time to time under them and any replacement or similar additional conditions, requirements and standards and all legislation, guidance and codes of practice made from time to time under them by the UK government or any devolved authority applicable to the Property, in each case as amended, extended or re-enacted from time to time.
+Cross Compliance Conditions means the statutory management requirements and the standards for good agricultural and environmental condition of land listed in Regulation (EU) 1306/2013 and all associated delegated and implementing acts and laws and all subordinate legislation, guidance and codes of practice made periodically under them and any replacement or similar additional conditions, requirements and standards and all legislation, guidance and codes of practice made from periodically under them by the UK government or any devolved authority applicable to the Property, in each case as amended, extended or re-enacted periodically.

 Defra means the UK Department for Environment, Food and Rural Affairs (or any successor body in the case of a department restructuring).

-Environmental Hazards means any material, substance or organism which, alone or in combination with others, is capable of causing harm to the environment, including (but not limited to) radioactive substances[, OR and] materials containing asbestos[ and Invasive Non-Native Species].
+Environmental Hazards means any material, substance or organism which, alone or in combination with others, is capable of causing harm to the environment, including radioactive substances[,][and] materials containing asbestos[ and Invasive Non-Native Species].

-Environmental Management Plan means a farm management plan to achieve Climate Benefits and reduce or mitigate Greenhouse Gas emissions.
+Environmental Management Plan means a farm management plan to achieve Climate Benefits and reduce or mitigate GHG emissions.

 Force Majeure Event means any circumstance not within a party’s reasonable control including, without limitation, acts of God, flood, drought, fire, earthquake or other natural disaster.

-Invasive Non Native Species (INNS) or Invasive Alien Species (IAS) means species whose introduction and/ or spread outside their natural past or present distribution threatens biological diversity including but not limited to those listed by Defra’s Guidance on Invasive non-native (alien) plant species published from time to time.
+Invasive Non Native Species (INNS) or Invasive Alien Species (IAS) means species whose introduction and/ or spread outside their natural past or present distribution threatens biological diversity* including those listed by Defra’s Guidance on Invasive non-native (alien) plant species* published from time to time.